homemadearcade/zero/todo/1_BACKLOG_FEATURES.md

-Resize by hovering over the edges of the instance...?

 ROLE
   Have this update the cobrowsing color

 SPRITE EDITOR
   Flip sides Horizontal/Vertical in sprite editor

 BOUNDARIES UPDATE
   Change boundaries through the stage zone instead of stage zone being determined by the boundaries